ivotkv/neolixir/README.md

     **WARNING**: running the tests will clear the contents of this database.

-2. Make sure `virtualenv` is installed.
+2. Make sure `virtualenv` Python package is installed.

+3. Clone this repo and go to its root directory.

-3. The first time, you will need to build the test virtualenv:
+4. The first time, you will need to build the test virtualenv:

     ```bash
     $ ./virtualenv/build.sh
     ```

-4. From the repo root, activate the virtualenv you wish to test against:
+5. Activate the virtualenv you wish to test against, by default:

     ```bash
-    $ source virtualenv/python-2.7-py2neo-2.0.8/bin/activate
+    $ source ./virtualenv/python-2.7-py2neo-2.0.8/bin/activate
     ```

-5. Run the tests:
+6. Run the tests:

     ```bash
     $ py.test tests